martijnhabers/PDM-project/README.md

 *Contributors: Chiel de Dood (4915607), Alexandre Ferreira (6282598), Martijn Habers (5064767), and Jason Kim (6163246)*

+This project focuses on designing a motion planning framework for drone navigation in static environments for warehouse sites.
+The goal is to ensure collision-free path planning for surveillance and infrastructure inspection.
+The Probabilistic Roadmap (PRM) algorithm is selected due to its scalability and efficiency in multi-query and high-dimensional spaces given the scenario.
+By extracting a top-view 2D and
+3D occupancy map from a 3D Gazebo simulation environment and computing on 2D and 3D digital twin, our method provides offline collision-free path planning system.

+By clicking on the image below, you can watch a video of the project in action.
 <!-- embed youtube video -->
 [![PDM Project Video](thumbnail.png)](https://www.youtube.com/embed/YocB6JYRgxA?si=X_jh2rqlZUxvwJ2J)